KwiecienKamil/KwiecienKamil/README.md

 **`Passionate Self-taught Developer😊`**

-<h3>I have addiction for improving.
-Especially in the things that excite me, coding is one of those things.<br>
+<h3>I'm addicted to progress.
+Especially in the things that excite me and coding is one of those things.<br>
 Trying to get first IT job😃</h3>